 Wave Soldering Vs. Reflow Soldering: How to Choose?

 Wave soldering and reflow soldering are both effective soldering techniques during the PCB assembly process.
-But how to choose the suitable one for your PCB project?
+But how do you choose the right one for your PCB projects?

 First, consider the components types that your PCB projects need.
 If the PCB primarily uses surface mount devices, then reflow soldering would be your go-to choice.
 However, if you mainly have through-hole parts, or components that need to handle strong mechanical stress, then you should choose wave soldering.